The Best Beaches in La Jolla

 Best for Families:

 True to its name, Children’s Pool is a great place for children who are new to swimming.
-The sea wall creates a calm grotto without waves or a big tide.
+The seawall creates a calm grotto without waves or a big tide.
+You can even try scuba diving with older kids and teens.
+Those who prefer to stay dry can explore the ever-popular Sunny Jim Sea Cave.
 An added bonus is always the adorable seals and sea lions, but please respect their habitat and stay a safe distance away from the sea life.
 Here are some helpful tips when visiting the La Jolla Cove seals.

 Parking at Children’s Pool: Street parking is your best bet; most are timed for two hours, but you might get lucky with an untimed spot in one of the adjacent neighborhoods.

 Directions to La Jolla Shores: 8200 Camino Del Oro, La Jolla.
-Easiest way is from Torrey Pines Road and a right onto La Jolla Shores Drive.
+The easiest way is from Torrey Pines Road and a right onto La Jolla Shores Drive.
 There is a small parking lot at La Jolla Shores park, but there is also some street parking in nearby neighborhoods.

 Best for Tide Pools:

-Exploring the coastal tide pools are one of the most popular activities in La Jolla, for people of all ages.
-Although there are several spots to go tide pooling, Shell Beach boasts a colorful array of see sea anemones and sea stars all within an easy-to-access area.
+Exploring the coastal tide pools is one of the most popular activities in La Jolla, for people of all ages.
+Although there are several spots in San Diego to go tide pooling, Shell Beach boasts a colorful array of sea anemones and sea stars all within an easy-to-access area.
 It provides the opportunity to experience the beauty of aquatic life, without having to dive underwater or pay an aquarium fee!

-How to get to Shell Beach: This beach is located at the intersection of Coast Blvd. and Ocean Lane; at the south end of Ellen Browning Scripps Park.
+How to get to Shell Beach: This beach is located at the intersection of Coast Blvd. and Ocean Lane; at the south end of Ellen Browning Scripps Park at La Jolla Cove.
 You’ll see a long set of stairs that takes you from the grass park down to the sand at Shell Beach.

 From here down to Hospital Point lie some of La Jolla’s best and most active tide pools.
 They are a bit more off the beaten path and tucked away, which means there are almost always fewer crowds – a bonus if you really want to experience some wildlife.
 Here, you’ll also spot those round, curved little pools that are so popular to photograph and put on Instagram!
 Go here for some tips on tide pooling and info about what you might see at this beautiful beach.